 Find resources and situation updates here along with information specific to medical outreach.
 Resources include general guidelines for humanitarian response in emergencies as well as tools with information on current emergencies.
 Access information provided by US and international sources, such as the CDC, NIH and WHO and learn how you can help.

 The world took three months to reach the mark of 100,000 reported infections.
 The second 100,000 were added in just 12 days.
 The coronavirus outbreak that began in Wuhan China earlier this year soon exploded into a Global Pandemic according to the World Health Organization.
-COVID-19, the official name of the disease caused by the virus (SARS-CoV-2), continues its rapid spread, now with 5.1 million reported infections and 330,000 deaths.
+COVID-19, the official name of the disease caused by the virus (SARS-CoV-2), continues its rapid spread.
 Of greatest concern is the danger to health systems, particularly the vulnerability of health workers; country reports indicate that thousands of health workers have been infected as health systems become overwhelmed by the numbers of patients.

 The rapid growth in death toll and infection rate in the U.S reached every state with the country leading all nations in the number of reported cases of COVID-19 and the highest death toll from the virus.
-The U.S has more cases than the next 3 countries combined.
+The U.S soon reported more cases than the next 3 countries combined.

 CDC COVID-19 General Fact Sheet